big laurel falls

 Sharing this post helps me make more of these Chattanooga area resources.
 Thanks for your support!

-2 responses to “Big Laurel Falls Is The Hard Hike That’s Worth It”
+2 thoughts on “Big Laurel Falls Is The Hard Hike That’s Worth It”

 Great Site!
 Love the detail on how far and if stairs..
 I visited Gatlinburg area.
 I was told of a water fall, Greeniar / Big Creek.
 I can not seem to find any information on it.
 Looking forward to coming up in Spring after the leaves start coming out..
 Hope to find some moderate hiking or for the wife.
 Thank you, David